Pranay92/hapi-next/README.md

 **reply.data** Object used to pass data between functions in the chain. (see function signature in the above example).
 This defaults to object ````{success : true}````.

+### Series chains

+**series.execute(request,reply)**  Executes all the functions in sequence and the response is sent back only once the last function in the series execute OR if any of them fails due to error.
+Ideal for apis where sequence of the function execution matters.

+**series.background(request,reply)** Starts invoking functions and immediately sents back a success response without waiting for any of the function to execute.
+Ideal for initiating background jobs that do not require monitoring.

 #### What about reply() ?

 You're free to call reply() anywhere in the function chain.
 This will just stop calling the next function in the chain and send the response directly to the client. hapi-next **DOES NOT** overrides the `reply()` method.